April 20, 2023

 And, he added, the bb-sized synthetic diamond fuel capsules at the heart of NIF’s targets are “almost perfectly round” with a surface 100 times smoother than a mirror.

-But for NIF to continue to match and exceed December’s milestone ignition shot, an even higher level of perfection—or even a different capsule material—may be needed.
+But for NIF to consistently match and ultimately exceed December’s milestone ignition shot, an even higher level of perfection—or even a different capsule material—may be needed.

 “Perfection is really hard, so we’ve yet to get there,” Stadermann acknowledged.
 “We still have tiny flaws on our (capsule) shells smaller than a bacterium, and despite their small size, these flaws still have the potential to affect the experiment.”

-Left: Examples of microscopic defects in high-density carbon (HDC), or diamond, target capsules: “pits” on the capsule surface and subsurface “voids.”
-Right: Tomographic images show the dramatic reduction in voids in the capsule used in LLNL’s Aug.
-8, 2021, “threshold” experiment at NIF that achieved 1.35 megajoules of fusion energy—a level of capsule quality that was not matched in either the same or subsequent batches.
+Left: Examples of microscopic defects in NIF’s high-density carbon (HDC), or diamond, target capsules: “pits” on the capsule surface and subsurface “voids.”
+Right: Tomographic images show the dramatic reduction in voids in the capsule used in NIF’s Aug.
+8, 2021, “threshold” experiment that achieved 1.35 megajoules of fusion energy—a level of capsule quality that was not matched in either the same or subsequent batches.
 (Click on image to enlarge)

 The tiny imperfections in the capsule can grow into large distortions of the implosion at peak compression, the researchers found.
 Along with the pits, voids, and foreign material impurities, or “inclusions,” in NIF’s diamond capsules, a recent study showed that low levels of non-uniformity (about 0.7 percent) in capsule thickness can grow into approximately 25 percent variations in the fuel areal density and produce hot-spot drift at velocities of about 100 kilometers per second.

-“This result is significant because if we know the causes for these asymmetries in ICF implosions, we are better able to predict them and understand their impact,” said LLNL physicist Dan Casey.
+“This result is significant because if we know the causes for these asymmetries in ICF implosions, we are better able to predict them and understand their impact,” said Lawrence Livermore National Laboratory (LLNL) physicist Dan Casey.
 “Perhaps most important, if we know the causes, we can work on fixing them.”

 In an effort to overcome the capsule issues, the researchers last year boosted the laser’s energy to 2.05 megajoules (MJ) and increased the capsule’s thickness by about 8 percent—changes that helped enable the Dec.
 5, 2022, ignition shot that produced more fusion energy than the laser energy absorbed by the target, despite a lower-quality capsule.